 Minnesota Nursing Programs and Degrees Guide

 The following guide is designed to provide you with key information on the many nursing programs available in the state of Minnesota.
-Minnesota’s colleges and universities allow students to earn an undergraduate or a graduate degree online or on campus, with concentrations in nursing education, pediatric nurse practitioner, and adult gerontology nurse practitioner.
-If you need a more flexible option to earning a nursing degree, you may want to consider an online program from such institutions as Bethel University or Walden University, the latter of which is one of several online universities that feature bachelor’s and master’s in nursing programs.
+Minnesota’s colleges and universities allow students to earn an undergraduate or a graduate degree through a variety of formats, with concentrations in nursing education, pediatric nurse practitioner, and adult gerontology nurse practitioner.
+If you need a more flexible option for earning a nursing degree, you may want to consider an online program.

-Read below where you will find several profiles of the many undergraduate and graduate nursing programs available in Minnesota.
+Read below where you will find more in-depth information about the nursing programs available in Minnesota.

 Minnesota College in Richfield features a three-year undergraduate program leading to the Bachelor of Science in Nursing (BSN).
 Students will be introduced to a diverse menu of topics encompassing care of children, holistic care, leadership and management, behavioral health care, and nurse as a provider of care.
 Labs, which feature mannequins and role playing, allow nursing majors to gain hands-on experience from different perspectives.
 Graduates of the program are eligible to sit for the National Council Licensure Examination for Registered Nurses (NCLEX-RN).
 Prospective students can register for and attend a free nursing education seminar at the college.